brunswickcomputing/racketmanager/readme.txt

 7. Match Report

 == Credits ==
-The LeagueManager icons were designed by Yusuke Kamiyamane (http://p.yusukekamiyamane.com/)
+The RacketManager icons were designed by Yusuke Kamiyamane (http://p.yusukekamiyamane.com/)

 == Changelog ==

+= 6.0.0 =
+* NEW: use racketmanager instead of racketmanager

 = 5.6.22 =
 * BUGFIX: user correct team field for checkPlayerResult